Skip to content

 Stob na Cruaiche is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 607m of ascent and takes most walkers 4-7 hours.
 Terrain: Peat, peat and more peat.

-Where do I park for Stob na Cruaiche?
+Where should I park to climb Stob na Cruaiche?

-Standard parking is at NN313572 near Fort William.
+Standard parking is at NN313572.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Stob na Cruaiche are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.